bbc/dvbcss-synctiming/docs/README.md

 ahead or behind by several seconds.

-When the test video sequence is generated, there is also a JSON metadata file that includes a list of the times at which the flashes/beeps occur.
+When the test video sequence is generated, there is also a JSON metadata file that includes a list of the times at which the flashes/beeps occur and their duration.

 The analysis code translates these timings to also be on the timeline, using the information supplied about the choice of timeline, its tick rate, and what timeline value corresponds to the start of the video.

+As mentioned earlier, the pulse detection algorithm also uses the information about the duration of flashes and beeps to tune itself.

 The set of observed timings of flashes/beeps are then compared against this using a correlation algorithm.
 It is assumed that no flashes or beeps are